zmomz/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - Functions, nested loops
+Programming with C.

+By Maaz - ALX